 The annual Christkindlmarket in Daley Plaza has been a Chicago holiday tradition for less than 20 years.
+Folks always love seeing it during our Loop Interior Architecture Walking Tour during the holiday season.
 The open-air market is based on the original in Nuremberg.
 That festival began in 1545, so it might be a while before we in Chicago catch up.

 At Christkindlmarket, you can buy special holiday gifts like ornaments, knit hats, and also genuine German food like currywurst or apple strudel.
 It’s now become more international, too, with stalls from Poland, France, and South America.
 We have some tips for finding the right sausage, sweets, and stocking stuffers.

 A great joy of the Christkindlmarket is getting the souvenir boot filled up with mulled wine, called gluhwein.
 Have you ever wondered what ingredients are in it?

 As I can attest from my visit this year, the crowds at Christkindlmarket can be immense and dense.
 Go on the weekend only if you dare!

 One of my favorite Chicago holiday traditions started riding the rails in 1992.
 The famous holiday train is a beloved CTA instution after 25 years.
 One very special ‘L’ train is decked out with holiday lights, blasting music, with a flatbed open-air car for a real live Santa, his sleigh and his reindeer.